Pratiksha605/monoZDocs/docs/monoZLink/featureWalk.md

     4. Organization Name: Enter the name of your company/organization.

     5. Org ID: Unique identifier for your organization.
-Org ID is limited to a maximum of 8 Alpha-Numeric characters.
-Once created it cannot be changed.
+This ID creation is automated by monoZ:Link.

     6. Contact Details: Click same as above or in case if you need someone else as contact person in your organization then enter their details.